-Furnaces North America (FNA) is a conference held every two years that brings together the best minds in heat treating – the process of heating products with a furnace.
-Professionals from around the industry discuss, share, and promote current technology and trends, while attendees are end-users looking to stay up to date on the latest developments.
+Furnaces North America (FNA) is a biennial conference that brings together the best minds in heat treating — the process of heating products with a furnace.
+Professionals from across the industry discuss, share and promote current technology and trends, while attendees are end users looking to stay up to date on the latest developments.

 Heat treating, like many industrial processes, requires a substantial amount of energy.
-A key aspect of heat treating is transformation, which is the change in form, appearance, or nature of raw material into a finished product.
-For example, consider the transformation of clay to pottery.
+A key aspect of heat treating is transformation, which is the change in form, appearance or nature of raw materials into a finished product.
+Consider the transformation of clay to pottery.
 The clay must first be formed onto a potter’s wheel, the pottery is then fired in a kiln, the glaze coating is applied, the pottery is fired once again, and voila, the beautiful piece of pottery is complete.
-Many transformation processes exist, including tempering, carburizing, normalizing, and case hardening in the heat treat arena.
+Many transformation processes exist in the heat treat arena, including tempering, carburizing, normalizing and case hardening.

 The steps throughout a transformation consume what is known as process energy.
 Identifying and reducing losses in this energy can improve energy efficiency.
 At the same time, transformation involves facility energy, or the energy used by the systems supporting a facility, such as compressed air, chillers, HVAC, motors and combustion (boilers, ovens and furnaces).

 At Advanced Energy, we seek out projects to help our customers meet their needs.
 Compressed air is often the most inefficient facility system, but it can be the easiest to improve and offers excellent payback.
 Waste heat recovery is frequently available from many of these systems by making use of economizers, heat wheels or heat exchangers.
 Even simple greasing and lubrication programs can improve equipment life and energy efficiency.